Schedule an Appointment Today

 Mouth-Body Connection

 Research continues to establish clear links between bacterial disease in your mouth and ailments in other parts of the body.
 Studies show a link between oral bacteria and conditions such as heart disease, stroke, arthritis, Alzheimer’s, even certain types of cancers.
-The relationship between a person’s oral health and their whole body health has never been more understood than it is today.
+The relationship between a person’s oral health and their overall health has never been more understood than it is today.

 Bleeding gums provide a direct pathway into the bloodstream, a journey that oral bacteria can quickly take.
 If an open wound existed on your skin, infection would be a concern.
 Gum tissue that bleeds should be looked at no differently.
 This helps explain why researchers continue to identify oral bacteria deposits in various areas of our bodies.